joekreu/basic_pcp/README.md

 operators are assigned a fake left binding power of `100`, and postfix operators are assigned a fake right binding power of `100`.
 This procedure virtually converts the unary operators to infix operators.
-The result is an alternating sequence of operands and operators, starting and ending with an operand.
+The result is an alternating sequence of operands and infix operators, starting and ending with an operand.

 In addition, a special `$BEGIN` token is placed at the beginning, and an `$END` token is placed at the end of the token sequence. `$BEGIN` and `$END`